Study Abroad Resources

 The Currie Family Fund in International Business

 The generosity of Jon and Julia Currie provides up to two $1,500 awards to undergraduate students studying abroad through International Programs and the Wisconsin School of Business.
 Selection criteria include demonstrated interest (e.g., language and/or area studies coursework) in the host country, quality of application essay, commitment to learn about and share with other cultures, and academic record.
-Additional consideration may be given to students on exchange programs with foreign language requirements or with coursework offered in languages other than English.
+Additional consideration may be given to students on programs with foreign language requirements or with coursework offered in languages other than English.

 Ralph and Elizabeth Ebbott Study Abroad Scholarship